 The shaft of the very first rib slopes obliquely downwards and forwards to its sternal end.
 It’s because of this obliquity the pulmonary and pleural apices projects into the root of the neck.

-– the surface of its shaft having 2 grooves divided by a ridge is directed superiorly, and.
+- The surface of its shaft having 2 grooves divided by a ridge is directed superiorly

 Keep the rib on the table top contemplating its position in your body.
 Now notice the rib belongs to the side on which it is both ends touch the surface.
 If the rib is set on the incorrect side, then only its anterior end will be contacting the surface.